anilzen/MathQuantum/content/home/welcome.md

   css_class:
 ---
 <br>
 The MathQuantum RTG is a community of undegraduate students, graduate students, postdocs and faculty working to solve quantum information science research problems through advanced mathematical tools.
-We are funded by NSF award number.
+We are funded by NSF enter award number.
 MathQuantum 2023 fellowship applications are open. {{< cta cta_text="Learn More" cta_link="/" cta_new_tab="false" >}}
  and {{< cta cta_text="Apply" cta_link="/" cta_new_tab="false" >}}
 </br>